Winter Stillness & the Body’s Deep Intelligence

 In winter, hydration is less about volume and more about intelligence:

-This kind of hydration supports Kidney energy, which governs long-term vitality, adaptability, and stress resilience. it provides the key to aging gracefully and living a nourished and fulfilled life in elder years.
+This kind of hydration supports Kidney energy, which governs long-term vitality, adaptability, and stress resilience.
+It plays a key role in aging gracefully and cultivating nourishment well into elder years.

 Water Holds Memory: What the Body Remembers When You Slow Down